cme212/course/notes/lecture-05/abstractions.md

 When we define classes in C/C++, we are really defining a new type.
 What is a type?
 Earlier in this class, we argued that a type has the following properties:
-- An abstract value – what the type is attempting to represent to the user.
+- **Abstract value** – what the type is attempting to represent to the user.
-- A representation – the implementation of the type.
+- **Representation** – the implementation of the type.
 The “how” of the abstract value.
-- Behavior – the set of operations and functions that act on the value.
+- **Behavior** – the set of operations and functions that act on the value.

 We’ve talked about type concepts, which classify the behavior of types.
 We have used these type concepts in our code generalizations in order to specify and